 Z-axis motor sub-assembly

 Keep your M5 hardware nearby.
 Look back into the green bag to get the bag filled with flange bearings, and another containing two pulleys and a belt.
 In the orange-dotted box you’ll want to grab the bubble-wrapped steel plate, and turning to the identical-looking green-dotted box you’ll want to get the plastic Z-axis mount.
-Inside the short, wide box you’ll find the stepper motors and their cables; you need the one that is specifically labelled on the back to be threaded.
+Inside the short, wide box you’ll find the stepper motors and their cables; you need the one that is specifically labeled on the back to be threaded.

 Start off by pushing in two M5-nylock nuts into the hexagonal holes in the 3D printed Z-axis mount.
 These will be used to mount the steel Z-axis motor mount.